Let’s Talk about Erectile Dysfunction

 Redefining Your Sex Life

-It’s also worth noting that erections are not a requirement for every sexual interaction, and many older adults have perfectly fulfilling relationships, including sexual relationships, despite many handicaps, limitations, and problems, including erectile dysfunction.
+It’s also worth noting that erections are not a requirement for every sexual interaction.
+Many older adults have perfectly fulfilling relationships, including sexual relationships, despite many handicaps, limitations, and problems, including erectile dysfunction.
 In fact, many older couples report similar or greater satisfaction with their relationship than younger couples, despite a virtually non-existent sex life.
-Whatever the case may be for you and your relationship, be sure to talk to your partner, and your doctor, so that you can address it directly, and maximize your sexual relationship and function to your (and your partner’s) satisfaction.
+Whatever the case may be for you and your relationship, be sure to talk to your partner and your doctor so that you can address it directly and maximize your sexual relationship and function to your (and your partner’s) satisfaction.

 Lifestyle and Other Tips to Deal with ED

 Adults should get around 2-3 hours of moderate exercise per week, consistent with their physical abilities and health.
-This will help to ensure maximum heart and respiratory health, which improve and maintain circulation and stamina, and thus can play a significant role in erectile function.
+This will help to ensure maximum heart and respiratory health, which improves and maintains circulation and stamina and thus can play a significant role in erectile function.